Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Our Approach:

 \subsection{Multidimensional Seed Evaluation}

-We evaluate a seed $s$ with diverse fine-grained metrics.
+We evaluate seeds $S$ with diverse fine-grained metrics.
 Specifically, when executing the target program with $S_{f}$, \toolName records (1) the total number of newly covered edges $c_0$, (2) the total number of newly covered execution paths $c_1$, (3) the total number of triggered crashes $c_2$, (4) the total number of covered deep edges $c_3$, and (5) the total number of covered less frequently covered edges $c_4$.
+These five metrics selected construct a comprehensive evaluation framework covering three dimensions: (1) Breadth ($c_0, c_1$): fundamental metrics for measuring state-space expansion; (2) Goal ($c_2$): ensuring vulnerability discovery is directly prioritized; and (3) Depth ($c_3, c_4$): serving as leading indicators to identify fuzzers penetrating complex logic when standard coverage plateaus.

+In this paper, we define an edge as a transition between two basic blocks in the program's control flow graph, which is similar to the metric used in AFL~\cite{afl}.
+This is measured at the assembly/IR level via compile-time instrumentation.
+An edge is considered covered if the transition is executed at least once.
+We define a path as a unique execution trace, distinguished by the sequence of executed edges.
+During the fuzzing process, Legion utilizes a fine-grained rolling hash (i.e., MurmurHash3) to track execution traces.
+This high sensitivity allows the scheduler to detect subtle progress (e.g., slight changes in loop iterations) and award resources to fuzzers that remain active, preventing premature termination.
 We consider covering deep edges and less frequently covered edges as signs of benefits.
 The rationale is that covering these two types of edges often indicates the examination of unexplored program states that cannot be distinguished by edge/path coverage, and thus may trigger additional crashes~\cite{stfuzzer}.
 We adopt a lightweight static analysis to determine whether an edge is deep (Line 5 in Algorithm~\ref{alg_overview}).
 Specifically, we construct a call graph of the target program $P$.
 We consider edges of each function whose depth (i.e., the length of the shortest call path) is larger than $\rho d_\mu$ as deep edges, where $d_\mu$ is the average depth and $\rho=1.5$ is a factor commonly used for identifying outliers~\cite{outlier}.
 Moreover, we consider edges whose coverage count is less than $\frac{1}{2}\mu$ as less frequently covered edges, where $\mu$ is the average coverage count of all covered edges, and $\frac{1}{2}$ is empirically tested and selected.
+Furthermore, we include crash triggering as a core dimension in our evaluation.
+As demonstrated by specialized fuzzing modes (e.g., AFL's Crash Exploration), crashing inputs are not merely results, which also frequently traverse complex or fragile state spaces.
+Mutating these crash-triggering seeds often allows base fuzzers to uncover adjacent faulty logic or bypass immediate vulnerabilities to reach deeper code regions, making them highly valuable indicators of a fuzzer's exploratory potential.